bequietbro/QuietTools/README.md

 <h2 align="center">Description</h2>

 QuietTools is a lightweight, native Windows utility that lives in your system tray.
-It provides quick-access color picking and OCR text extraction with global hotkeys, plus a keyboard-driven window manager for moving, resizing, and snapping windows.
+It provides quick-access color picking, OCR text extraction with global hotkeys and a keyboard-driven window manager like in KDE.

 <h2 align="center">Features</h2>